 See the "Big Five" on this Serengeti and Ngorongoro Safari

-Sample ItineraryDAY 1: Your guide will meet you at Kilimanjaro International Airport (JRO).
-Transfer to your hotel in Arusha for a night of rest.
+Sample ItineraryDAY 1: Your guide will meet you at the Kilimanjaro International Airport (JRO), and bring you to your hotel in Arusha for a night of rest.

 DAY 2: After breakfast, drive to Tarangire National Park.
-See animals, especially elephants, as well as bird life, giant baobab trees, and incredible landscapes.
-Tarangire has the greatest concentration of wildlife outside the Serengeti ecosystem, and the one place in Tanzania where large herds of elephants and flock birds may be observed.
-Stay at the Tanzania National Parks Campsite inside the park.
+View the incredible landscapes, animals, especially elephants, as well as spectacular birds, and giant baobab trees.
+Tarangire is a true wilderness containing the greatest concentration of wildlife outside the Serengeti ecosystem.

-DAYS 3 & 4: Travel to Karatu, the home village of your guide, Donatus.
-In Karatu, visit Kilimatembo school where you’ll have a chance to ask the head teacher about Tanzania's education system and interact with some of the students.
+DAYS 3 & 4: Travel to Karatu, the home village of our guide, Donatus.
+In Karatu, visit Kilimatembo school where you’ll have a chance to learn about Tanzania's education system and interact with the students.
 Karatu also provides the opportunity to visit a traditional Iraqw home and learn about the tribe's unique culture from one of their elders.
-Your group may also hike to a majestic waterfall in the Ngorongoro northern highland forest reserve.
+Your group may also hike to a waterfall in the Ngorongoro Northern Highland Forest Reserve.
 Along the way, experience cave-like structures created by elephants digging up the earth to ingest the mineral-rich soil.
 Stay at Eileen’s Trees Inn.

-DAYS 5 & 6: Visit Tatoga Blacksmiths and a Tatoga village in the afternoon on the way to Lake Eyasi.
-Early the next morning, visit the Hadzabe (Bushmen).
-This nomadic tribe still lives through hunting and gathering and resides without permanent shelter.
+DAYS 5 & 6: Visit Tatoga Blacksmiths and a Tatoga village in the afternoon on the way to Lake Eyasi on the floor of the Great Rift Valley.
+Visit the Hadzabe (Bushmen), this nomadic tribe still lives through hunting and gathering and resides without permanent shelter.
 Take time to learn about their culture and hunting practices, then return to camp for brunch.
 In the afternoon, take an easy walk to the shores of Lake Eyasi.
-Stay at Lake Eyasi Bushmen campsite.
+Stay at Lake Eyasi Safari Lodge.

 DAYS 7 & 8: Drive to Ngorongoro Conservation Area and descend into the eighth wonder of the world, Ngorongoro Crater, for a full day of game viewing.
-The unique 'bowl' of nature is home to four resident prides of lions and your best chance of seeing rhino in the wild.
-On the second day in Ngorongoro, you may choose to hike down into Empakai Crater or hike along the North Rim of Ngorongoro Crater.
-Stay at a camp or lodge on the rim of Ngorongoro crater.
+This unique 'fish bowl' of nature is home to four resident prides of lions and your best chance of seeing rare black rhino in the wild.
+On the second day in Ngorongoro you may choose to hike down into Empakai Crater or hike along the North Rim of Ngorongoro Crater.
+Stay at Rhino Lodge on the rim of Ngorongoro crater.

-DAYS 9 & 10: Proceed to Seronera in Serengeti National Park, world famous for its huge plains and big migration of animals.
-Spend both days on the Serengeti Plains, searching out big prides of lions, leopards, migrating herds, giant elephants, antelope, and more.
-Stay at established campsites in the park.
+DAYS 9 & 10: Travel down the flank of Ngororgoro Crater, pass through the scenic Maasai village of Endulen and proceed to Serengeti National Park, world famous for its endless plains and abundant wildlife.
+Spend two days on the Serengeti Plains, searching out big prides of lions, leopards, migrating wildebeest herds, giant elephants, and antelope.
+Stay at lodges or safari camps in the park.

-DAY 11: Take in an early morning game drive and then leave the Seregenti for the return to Karatu via Olduvai gorge and museum, where you can see excavated bones and footprints that have been fossilized in volcanic ash.
-If excavation is in progress, we’ll visit the Zinj site, followed by shifting sands.
+DAY 11: Take in an early morning game drive and then leave the Seregenti for the return to Karatu via Oldavai Gorge, where Mary and Louis Leakey discovered Australopithecus boisei and early hominin footprints that have been fossilized in volcanic ash.
+If excavation is in progress, we’ll visit the Zinj site, followed by Shifting Sands.
 Final night at Eileen's Trees Inn in Karatu.

-DAY 12: Relax at camp in the morning, have lunch, and then drive back to Arusha and on to the Kilimanjaro airport for your flight home.
-The group will stop at one or two local markets for the opportunity to buy gifts for friends and family at home.
+DAY 12: Relax at Eileen's Trees Inn in the morning, have lunch, and then drive back to Arusha for your flight home.
+On the way back, the group will stop at a local market including Shanga, an Arusha based non-profit that employs people with disabilities to create unique, high-quality, handicrafts.

-Travel, Terrain, Etc...TERRAIN/ROUTE CHOICES: Tanzania has an incredible variety of ecosystems, ranging from desert plain to fertile rain forest to snow capped mountains.
-Land outside major cities is largely undeveloped and thus, we'll travel on some bumpy roads and hike on some uneven terrain that will involve moderate elevation changes.
+Travel, Terrain, Etc...TERRAIN/ROUTE: Tanzania has an incredible variety of ecosystems, ranging from desert plain to fertile rain forest to snow capped mountains.
+Land outside major cities is largely undeveloped and thus we'll travel on some bumpy roads, and hike on some uneven terrain that will involve moderate elevation changes.

 TYPE OF TRAVEL/DISTANCE: East Africa is a welcoming escape for travelers of all levels of experience.
-We will use vans and/or other four-wheel drive vehicles to travel from place to place.
-For the wildlife safari sections, we'll open the roofs of these same vehicles for excellent viewing and photo opportunities.
+We will use four-wheel drive vehicles to travel from place to place.
+For the wildlife safari sections, we'll open the roofs of these vehicles for excellent viewing and photo opportunities.
 A moderate level of physical fitness is required to participate in the hiking sections.

 WEATHER: Due to the higher elevations, it can get hot when the sun reaches its peak during midday but cools dramatically at night (45º - 90º F).
-"Rainy Seasons" are roughly mid-March through May and October to December, but rain is possible year-round.
+"Rainy Seasons" are roughly mid-March-May and October-December, but rain is possible year-round.

-ACCOMMODATIONS: This will be a mixed lodge-based and tent camping trip.
+ACCOMMODATIONS: This will be a lodge-based and safari tent trip.
 Typically there are 2-4 people per room, matched by gender or requests to room together.
 In most rooms, solo travelers have single beds and couples share beds.
-Bathroom facilities at lodges are luxurious with hot showers and everything you are used to at home.
-While camping, bathroom facilities will range from permanent campground bathroom facilities to portable commodes that we set up in a privacy tent.
+Bathroom facilities at lodges are well-appointed with hot showers and common accommodations.
+While at safari camps, bathroom facilities will range from permanent campground bathroom facilities to private facilities attached to each tent.
 We make every effort to ensure privacy and cleanliness.

 PASSPORT/VISA: U.S. citizens need a passport to enter Tanzania, and it must be valid for at least 6 months beyond your planned departure.
 One blank passport page is typically required for entry stamp and visa.
-U.S. citizens must obtain an entry visa, which can be obtained at the Kilimanjaro airport for a fee of approximately $100 USD or before traveling.
-We encourage you to check the State Department website for the up to date entry requirements for Tanzania.
+U.S. citizens can obtain an entry visa at the Kilimanjaro airport for a fee of approximately $100 USD or before traveling.
+We encourage you to check the State Department website for the most up to date entry requirements for Tanzania: https://goo.gl/GS8ZfV

 A note about the itinerary: Our trips are real adventures in the outdoors.
 While we'll make every effort to follow the itinerary listed here, elements may change due to weather or reasons beyond our control.